HomeMy WebLinkAbout1935-10-22 110

 crowded and he would recommend that the basement in Adams Precinct

-School be used for the voting in Precinct One, and the One.
+School be used for the voting in Precinct One, and the One .

-Board voted to aprrove his recommendation.
+Board voted to aperove his recommendation.

-ceived an application for a sewer extension from Mr. John
+ceived an application for a sewer extension from Mr .
+John

 D. Trenholm of 2 Eustis Street.
-Mr. Trenholm has already
+Mr. Trenholm has already Eustis St.

-dug two dry wells and it is now impossible for him to dig
+dug two dry wells and it is now impossible for him to dig Sewer

-others.
+others .
 This extension was authorized on April 3, 1933

 commended that a sewer extension of 190 feet be made from

-Bloomfield Street and the Board voted to authorize -the
+Bloomfield Street and the Board voted to authorize the

-extension., subject to the ass-essment of betterments.
+extension, subject to the assessment of betterments.

 The Supt. of Public Works reported that he had been

-talking to the Town Counsel about the charges against
+talking to the Town Counsel about the charges against Ahern &

 Ahern and Pichette for betterments, and water guaranties.
+Pichette,

-Mr. Trask reported that he thought that Ahern and Pichette
+Mr. Trask reported that he thought that Ahern and Pichette guaranties

 would pay the guaranties and the Board authorized him to